davidswelt/wolvesandsheep/README.md

 Each player has to execute its functions (chiefly, “move”) in reasonable time.
 The definition of “reasonable” may change, but in principle, players are disqualified for either the game or the whole tournament if they take too long to make a move.
 For example:  If a player takes more than 7 ms. on average to run its functions (per turn), it will be disqualified for the rest of the game (it will no longer make a move).
 If a player spends more than 200ms on a single function or turn, it will also be disqualified for the rest of the game.
 If this happens more than 5 times during a tournament, it will be disqualified permanently for the tournament.
 If your player takes up too much memory, it may also be banned.
 Be reasonable.
-Grading Your project grade is composed as follows:

-1/3:  Performance in the tournament of the individual agent.
-You must beat the others to get a high grade!
-1/3:  Average performance of the agents submitted by the team.
-1/3:  Code quality.
-(As per syllabus.)

-To figure out a performance grade for individuals and groups, we will rank all contributed agents according to their performance.,  This translates to a grade of 50% (lowest-ranked entries) to 100% (top achievers).
-We reserve discretion in judging performance; we will add some simple and some good agents to the mix to establish performance standards.
-Note that we may also adjust this scheme where the performance of some entries is not statistically distinguishable.

 Submission
 ===